BioBoost/object-oriented-programming-using-java/08_arrays/readme.md

 ![Array of consecutive numbers](img/array_for_init.png)

 The following example stores 5 integers requested from the user.
-Once all numbers are inputted the total and average are reported back to the user.
+Once all numbers are inputted, the total and average are reported back to the user.

 ```java
 Scanner console = new Scanner(System.in);